lvgl/lvgl/docs/libs/tjpgd.rst

 Overview
 --------

--  JPG is decoded in 8x8 tiles.
+-  JPEG is decoded in 8x8 tiles.
--  Only baseline JPG files are supported (no progressive JPG support).
+-  Only baseline JPEG files are supported (no progressive JPEG support).
 -  Read from file and C array are implemented.
--  Only the required portions of the JPG images are decoded, therefore they can't be zoomed or rotated.
+-  Only the required portions of the JPEG images are decoded, therefore they can't be zoomed or rotated.

 .. _tjpgd_usage: